Health Information Portal (HIP)

 About the Program

-The Healthcare-Associated Infections and Antimicrobial Resistance (HAI-AR) Program is dedicated to the prevention and control of healthcare-associated infections and antimicrobial resistance.
+The Healthcare-associated Infections and Antimicrobial Resistance (HAI/AR) Program is dedicated to the prevention and control of healthcare-associated infections and antimicrobial resistance.
 This program serves as a resource to the Philadelphia healthcare community and public with the goal of improving healthcare safety and quality in the City of Philadelphia.
-To learn more, please review our 2022 HAI Plan.
+Review our HAI Plan (2022) to learn more.

 Goals